fc-io/Scout-REViewer-service/README.md

    file.

-`REV_CATALOG_PATH` can be changed to point to another catalog file but this is not required.
+`REV_CATALOG_PATH` can be changed to point to another catalog file but this is not required as one is provided as default.

-Then load dependencies and the virtual environment using anaconda/mini-conda:
+Then load dependencies and the virtual environment using anaconda or mini-conda:

 ``` bash
 conda env create